Correlated quantum machines beyond the standard second law

-\paragraph{Two-oscillator quantum engine.} As an illustration, we now consider a quantum engine whose working substance consists of two harmonic oscillators (with frequencies $\omega_c$ and $ \omega_h$), each coupled to its own reservoir ${\cal R}_c$ and ${\cal R}_h$ (with respective temperatures $T_c$ and $ T_h$ and respective coupling constants $\lambda_c$ and $\lambda_h$) (Fig.~\ref{fig:engine}) \cite{k84,qua06,ajm08}.
-The engine is operated by periodically switching the interaction $\lambda f(t)$ between the oscillators on and off, extracting work. {The potential $f(t)$ is taken to be a bump function with unit amplitude (Supplemental Information)}.
-The interaction is turned on for a short time ($t_{on} = 41[2 \pi / (\omega_h - \omega_c) + 1]/40$) and turned off for a longer time ($t_{off} = 5 [2 \pi / (\omega_h - \omega_c) + 1]$) to allow the two oscillators to thermalize with their respective baths.
+\textbf{Two-oscillator quantum engine}\\ As an illustration, we now consider a quantum engine whose working {substance} consists of two harmonic oscillators (with frequencies $\omega_\text{c}$ and $ \omega_\text{h}$), each coupled to its own reservoir ${\cal R}_\text{c}$ and ${\cal R}_\text{h}$ (with respective temperatures $T_\text{c}$ and $ T_\text{h}$ and respective coupling constants $\lambda_\text{c}$ and $\lambda_\text{h}$) (Fig.~2) \cite{k84,qua06,ajm08}.
+The engine is operated by periodically switching the interaction $\lambda f(t)$ between the oscillators on and off, extracting work. {The potential $f(t)$ is taken to be a bump function with unit amplitude (Supplementary Materials).
+The interaction is turned on for a short time ($t_\text{on} = 41[2 \pi / (\omega_\text{h} - \omega_\text{c}) + 1]/40$) and turned off for a longer time ($t_\text{off} = 5 [2 \pi / (\omega_\text{h} - \omega_\text{c}) + 1]$) to allow the oscillators to thermalize with their baths.
 We numerically analyze the performance of the engine by modeling the finite reservoirs by an ensemble of 300 harmonic oscillators each \cite{poz18}.
-The initial state is taken to be the direct product, $\rho (0) = \rho_{c} \otimes \rho_{h}$, of the joint thermal states $\rho_{c,h}$ of each oscillator with its respective reservoir.
-The thermalization between oscillator and bath leads to the built-up of correlations between the two \cite{eis02,hil09,wil11,per11,ank14,ros18}, implying the creation of entropic resources with $\sigma(0) \neq0$.
+The initial state is taken to be the direct product, $\rho (0) = \rho_\text{c} \otimes \rho_\text{h}$, of the joint thermal states $\rho_\text{c,h}$ of each oscillator with its respective reservoir.
+The thermalization between each oscillator and its associated bath leads to the built-up of correlations between the two \cite{eis02,hil09,wil11,per11,ank14,ros18}, implying the creation of {athermal} resources with $\sigma(t) \neq0$ at the beginning of a cycle.

-Whether the engine can exploit these entropic resources depends on the chosen parameter values.
-Figure ~\ref{fig:quotientSimulation} shows the normalized logarithm of $\eta / \gamma \eta_{th} - 1$ when the temperature $T_{h}$ of the hot bath and the coupling constants $\lambda_{c}$ and $\lambda_{h}$ are varied in the domain where the device runs as an engine (all other parameters are kept fixed); this, in turn, modifies the values of $\eta_{th}$ and $\gamma$.
-The athermal regime (violet) clearly dominates the thermal regime (orange), and occupies more than $85\%$ of the parameter space; the black circles represent the numerically determined boundary between the two regimes, while the black line is the upper bound shown in Fig.~\ref{fig:upperBound}.
+Whether the engine can exploit these {athermal} resources depends on the chosen parameter values.
+Figure \ref{fig:quotientSimulation} shows the normalized logarithm of $\eta / \gamma \eta_\text{th} - 1$ when the temperature $T_\text{h}$ of the hot bath and the coupling constants $\lambda_\text{c}$ and $\lambda_\text{h}$ are varied in the domain where the device runs as an engine (all other parameters are kept fixed); this, in turn, modifies the values of $\eta_\text{th}$ and $\gamma$.
+The athermal regime (violet) clearly dominates the thermal regime (orange), and occupies more than $87\%$ of the parameter space; the black circles represent the numerically determined boundary between the two regimes, while the black line is the upper bound shown in Fig.~1.